ibm-cloud-docs/cloud-databases-gen2/private-connections.md

 ### Step 3: Update VPC security groups
 {: #howto-privateendpoints-vpn3}

 Modify the security group to allow outbound traffic from your VSI to the database instance.
 Ensure ports required by your database (for example, Postgresql or MongoDB) are open.
-Check `allow SSH` in default security groups.

-### Step 4: Build your connection by creating a VPN
+### Step 4: Create the VPN server
 {: #howto-privateendpoints-vpn4}

 1. Create an {{site.data.keyword.cloud_notm}} [secrets manager instance](/docs/secrets-manager?topic=secrets-manager-create-instance&interface=ui).
-1. Create certificates for VPN server (using a third party certificate authority).
+1. Create a certificate engine in secrets mananger and generate a certificate for the VPN server.
-1. Create IAM service to service authorisation for the VPN to secrets manager to enable the VPN server to securely retrieve credentials and configuration data.
+1. Create IAM service to service authorisation for the VPN server to secrets manager to enable the VPN server to securely retrieve the certificate.
-1. Create VPN server and configure the VPN server to use the credentials from secrets manager.
+1. Create a VPN server for VPC, specifying the VPC created in step 1.
+Configure it to use the certificate stored in secrets manager.

-You have now set up a secure connection path to allow the VPN to establish a secure tunnel.
+You have now set up a VPN server that allows you to establish a secure tunnel to the VPC.

-### Step 5: Connect to the VPN and login to the network
+### Step 5: Connect to the VPN
 {: #howto-privateendpoints-vpn5}

-Download the client file to connect to the VPN and log into the network.
+Download the VPN client file and use a VPN client to connect to the VPN.

-### Step 7: Connect to your database with private endpoints
+### Step 6: Connect to your database with private endpoints
 {: #howto-privateendpoints-vpn7}

 | Service   | Client tool | Sample command                                                                 |